-Innovation is currently perceived to be one of the greatest contributors to increasing organisational value.
-A famous quote by Christopher Freeman emphasises this fact:
+Innovation is currently perceived to be one of the greatest contributors to increasing organizational value.
+A famous quote by Christopher Freeman emphasizes this fact:

 “…not to innovate is to die.”

 Innovation is about the successful exploitation of new ideas and it is essential for sustained competitiveness and wealth creation.

 Companies that innovate generally stay ahead of the competition.

 IS MY PROJECT AN INNOVATION?

 Successful innovation requires good management, appropriate financial skills, and a supportive overall climate.

 To determine if a project is an innovation rather than an organizational change the following should be determined:

 - Is it a tangible product, process, or procedure?